2.7 Functions and Control Flow

 • No forward declarations are needed.

-• The last expression in a function without a semicolon is the return value (or use return <expr>;).
+• The last expression in a function without a semicolon is the return value (or you can use return <expr>;).

 2.7.2 Comparison with C